Online education has never been more important than it is today. The ability to learn online gives more flexibility to both educators and students.

 Learning is no longer restricted by physical limitations.
 With the support of a professional streaming platform, educators like you can easily stream live video on your own website or education platform.

-There are a few boxes you need to tick before you get started with your first live streaming classroom or online lecture.
+There are a few boxes you need to tick before you get started with your first classroom streaming or online lecture.

 Here’s the rundown: